 Home Remedies for Conjunctivitis (Pink Eye)

-Neem Oil: This herbal remedy isn’t as popular in the west as the east, but it has undeniable anti-inflammatory properties and antibacterial abilities, while also soothing irritated skin and relieving pain.
+It has undeniable anti-inflammatory properties and antibacterial abilities, which help in treating irritated skin and relieving pain.
 Apply a small amount of neem oil around the affected eye before going to sleep, and you will see a notable improvement in a matter of days.